evennia/evennia/evennia/contrib/tutorials/bodyfunctions/README.md

 # Script example

-Griatch - 2012
+Contribution by Griatch, 2012

 Example script for testing.
-This adds a simple timer that has your character make observations and notices at irregular intervals.
+This adds a simple timer that has your character make small verbal observations at irregular intervals.

 To test, use (in game)